 The Vermont Historical Society occasionally organizes bus trips for groups of interested history lovers to journey together and learn more about people, places, and events throughout history.
-Please sign up for our mailing list if you'd like to be notified of new opportunities, and peruse the previous trip below to learn more.
+Please sign up for our mailing list if you'd like to be notified of new opportunities, and peruse the most recent trip below to learn more.

 August 2013: "Finding Wentworth," a trip to Portsmouth, NH